Quantum state tomography, entanglement detection and Bell violation prospects in weak decays of massive particles

 of products of generalised Wigner $P$ symbols.
 Thus, provided that the matrices \eqref{eq:QQinner} for each decay are non-singular we can measure all of the parameters $a_i$, $b_j$ and $c_{ij}$ of the bipartite spin density matrix \eqref{eq:doubleGM}, providing full quantum state tomography of the bipartite system.
 The procedure generalises in a similar manner to multipartite systems of more than two distinguishable parents.

 When two or more parents are indistinguishable the density matrix must be constructed so as to have the appropriate symmetry under exchange of the parent particles' labels.
 For example, if the parents are a pair of identical bosons then the state vector must be symmetric under interchange of the labels of the members of the pair.
-The bipartite density matrix must then also respect the same symmetry.
-The symmetry is respected by modifying the tomographic procedure to be symmetrical with respect to that interchange of labels, and including an additional factor of one half as follows:
+The bipartite density matrix must then also respect the same symmetry, so that:

 and

 where by defining separate measurement operators $F_l^{(1)}$ and $F_m^{(2)}$ we leave open the possibility that the measurement operators for the daughters differ.